Angus Scrace

 “I believe there ought to be higher levels of transparency in financial services because people want to know what they’re buying.
 We cannot be trusted.
 Our system depends on trust and fiduciaries managing our money.
 Until people consider themselves investing in a trustworthy way – we will remain untrusted.
 Transparency is the only way to break this vicious circle.”

-Iain Cowell
+Ian Cowell

-Head of Investment Solutions; UK & Ireland, Allianz Global Investors
+Head of Investment Solutions, UK & Ireland, Allianz Global Investors

 “I believe there ought to be higher levels of transparency in financial services because sharing clear and understandable disclosures will drive positive innovation and can empower the customers of the industry to improve their long-term outcomes.”